 The Pepperdine Student Health Center is committed to providing important and timely information on current health concerns.
 Please check below for any information we have as well as best practices to keep you safe and healthy.

-FREE FLU SHOTS ARE NOW AVAILABLE AT THE STUDENT HEALTH CENTER!
+FREE FLU SHOTS AT THE STUDENT HEALTH CENTER!

 What is the best way to protect myself and my family from the flu?

-What everyday steps can I take to stop the spread of germs?
+What are everyday steps I can take to stop the spread of germs?

 Are there medications I can take to prevent getting the flu?